 - You can cover with bags a little bunch of buds and flowers of the particular tomato plants until they produce immature fruits.

 - Plant different tomato varieties at different times so that they are flowering a different times and can’t pollinate each other.
 This method is particularly applicable for open-pollinated determinate tomato varieties.

 How to Choose Tomato for Saving Seeds

-Pick the healthy tomato plants for collecting seeds.
+Pick healthy tomato plants for collecting seeds.
 In that case, you need to consider the following things before collecting seeds from a tomato.

 - Ensure your tomato field is not affected by diseases.

-- Ensure your tomatoes are enough mature and ripen properly to collect seeds.
+- Ensure your tomatoes are mature enough and ripen properly to collect seeds.

-- Collect seeds from healthy, disease-free, bugs free and spotless tomatoes.
+- Collect seeds from healthy, disease-free, bugs-free, and spotless tomatoes.

 - Make sure that you collect seeds from open-pollinated or heirloom tomato varieties.

 - Ensure the tomato plants are grown organically and do not apply any chemical treatment.